 Restart the system and check if the issue is resolved.

 NOTE: In case you see an option to format drive instead of ‘Scan Drive’ click ‘No’ or ‘Close’ and head to the next step.

 Step 3: Restore Data

 To restore data from such drives, you need a powerful data recovery software such as Stellar Data Recovery Professional.
-The software is free to download, and you can install it on your Windows PC to recover files from your inaccessible and corrupt drive by following these steps:
+The software is free to download, and you can install it on your Windows PC to recover files from your inaccessible and corrupt drive by following the steps in the video.

 Step 3: Format the Drive

 Once you have the access to all your files from your corrupt NTFS hard drive, go ahead and format the drive to fix the CHKDSK error – ‘Corrupt master file table’.

 Press Windows+R and type diskmgmt.msc